Hialeah Divorce Lawyer & Family Law Attorney

 About Pazos Law Group

 Pazos Law Group is a South Florida family law firm founded by Nadia Pazos, who has practiced since 2005 and is licensed in both Florida and New York.
-Nadia holds the AV Preeminent rating from Martindale-Hubbell — the highest peer rating for attorneys — and has been recognized by Super Lawyers Rising Stars, Avvo Client’s Choice, Lawyers of Distinction, AIFLA, and National Advocates.
+Nadia holds the AV Preeminent rating from Martindale-Hubbell — Martindale-Hubbell’s highest rating — and by Avvo Clients’ Choice.
 The firm serves clients in English and Spanish throughout Miami-Dade, Broward, and Palm Beach counties.

 Specific Considerations for Hialeah Divorces